ESpmdark/ES_Utilities/README.md

 [Example WeakAura](https://wago.io/asOal1H-H)

-This aura displays a covenant symbol on partyframes (and raidframes, if enabled in custom options).
+Displaying a covenant symbol on partyframes (and raidframes, if enabled in custom options), if the unit is tracked by this addon.

+No symbol if missing.
+Will however trigger an update in the weakaura once the unit has used a trackable spell, determining its covenant.